plushexe351/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-Hey, this is my version of The Odin Project's Etch-a-Sketch and I've played around a bit with this.
+Hey, this is my version of The Odin Project's Etch-a-Sketch and I've added my own touch to it.

 ## Preview